-DECATUR
+DECATUR OF DE C

 "Dedication, Duty and Honor"

-Ν lote to File
+CounselingS Statement

-Date of Meeting: Time of Meeting:
+Date of Meeting: Time of Meeting: -

-Employee Name: Employee ID Numbe er:
+Employee Name: Employee ID Number:

 Issuing Supervisor: Title:

-Supervisor: Please initial to confirm that thethe meeting was conducted for the purposea note to file is the first step in improving e of issuing a note to file

-This form is to document a note to file to the em note to file is (include date, time and policy na
+Supervisor: Please initial to confirm that the emploid the meeting was conducted for the purpose of issuing a counseling statement is designed to document steperformance. any further incidents could result in discipline This form is to document a counseling statement to the for the counseling statement is (include date, time a uing a counseling statement teps toward improving employee e employee's department file.
+The reason nd policy name/number violation):

-The employee was told that the following is no ecessary to correct the problem:
+The employee was told that the following is necessa · · · · ·

 Officer Signature: Date:

 Sergeant Signature: Date:

 Lieutenant Signature: Date:

 Captain Signature: Date:

 Provide a copy to the employee